DecisionsDev/odm-docker-kubernetes/authentication/AzureAD/README.md

     ```

     Where:
-    - *TENANT_ID* has been obtained from [previous step](#retrieve-okta-server-information)
+    - *TENANT_ID* has been obtained from [previous step](#retrieve-azuread-server-information)
     - Both *CLIENT_ID* and *CLIENT_SECRET* are listed in your ODM Application, section **General** / **Client Credentials**
     - *GROUP_GUID* is the ODM Admin group we created in a [previous step](#manage-group-and-user) (*odm-admin*)

     The files are generated into the `output` directory.

-4. Create the Okta authentication secret.
+4. Create the Azure AD authentication secret.

     ```
-    kubectl create secret generic okta-auth-secret \
+    kubectl create secret generic azuread-auth-secret \
         --from-file=OdmOidcProviders.json=./output/OdmOidcProviders.json \
         --from-file=openIdParameters.properties=./output/openIdParameters.properties \
         --from-file=openIdWebSecurity.xml=./output/openIdWebSecurity.xml \